shamazmazum/CorrelationTrackers.jl/docs/src/index.md

 `CorrelationTrackers.jl` package has a means to do fast updates of correlation functions calculated by `CorrelationFunctions.Directional` module in `CorrelationFunctions.jl`.
 Correlation functions are recalculated when you change an element of the underlying array.
-Currently, only `Directional.l2` and `Directional.s2` functions are supported.
+Currently, only `Directional.l2`, `Directional.s2` and `Directional.surfsurf` functions are supported.

 An update after one element of the underlying system was changed is about 20000 times faster compared to a full recalculation of the correlation functions for